New Ford electric car due in 2023 as focus turns to EVs

 Next electric car from Ford will be a small SUV built on Volkswagen underpinnings and likely share the Mach-E's Mustang influence; all Fords to have a plug by 2026

-The new car will be built in the brand's Cologne factory in Germany following a substantial modernisation of the facility to suit electric-car production.
-The new car is expected to use Volkswagen's 'MEB' electric-car platform (which underpins the ID.3 hatchback and others) as part of a deal between the two manufacturers.
+Ford is set to introduce its next electric car for the European market in 2023, following on from the 2020 launch of the Mustang Mach-E. The new car will be built at the brand's Cologne factory in Germany following a substantial modernisation of the facility to suit electric-car production.
+It's expected to use Volkswagen's 'MEB' electric-car platform (which underpins the ID.3 hatchback) as part of a deal between the two manufacturers.

-The news comes as Ford itself has confirmed that by mid-2026, all of its cars in Europe will be "zero-emissions capable", using pure-electric or plug-in hybrid power.
+The news came in February 2021, at the same time Ford confirmed that by mid-2026, all of its cars in Europe will be "zero-emissions capable", using either pure-electric or plug-in hybrid power.
 A move to pure-electric cars only will be made by 2030.

 The new car is expected to be a small SUV that'll be styled to fit in with the larger Mustang Mach-E, taking similar design cures from the Mustang sports car.
 It's expected to have similar proportions to the ID.3 it'll share a platform with, albeit with a more SUV-like body.
 Officially, Ford has described the car as the "company’s first European-built, volume all-electric passenger vehicle for European customers".

 Judging by the ID.3's dimensions, Ford's effort should be roughly Ford Puma-sized when it arrives on sale.
 This will leave space in the brand's range between the new car and the existing Mach-E; prices should sit somewhere around the £30,000-£40,000 mark.